What is an Ecosystem?

 For example, a rainforest is an ecosystem made up of living things such as animals, plants, fungi, micro-organisms, and insects.
 At the same time, these living things are also in constant interaction with the nonliving elements found in the ecosystem, such as sunlight, air, nutrients in the soil, and even the temperature.

 The ecosystem is the basic unit of the scientific study of nature.
 It has two main types of components:

 The biotope (abiotic): the physical environment with all its physical and chemical characteristics.
-This includes temperature, climate, humidity, sunlight, pH levels, gases such as oxygen and carbon dioxide, nutrients found in the soil.
+This includes temperature, climate, humidity, sunlight, pH levels, gases such as oxygen and carbon dioxide, and the nutrients found in the soil.

-The biocenosis (biotic): all living organisms that belong to and interact with the local environment.
+The biocenosis (biotic): all living organisms that belong to, and interact with the local environment.
 Animals, plants, insects, fungi, micro-organisms, are in interconnected and interdependent relationships with each other.